kagr7595/ecen5053/SuperProject/README.md

 chromium-browser client_webpage_aws.html &
 Click on Update after there are some messages sent from server side.

-#Please take a look at the GUI I made for the client side pi even if I was unable to attach the client code.
+#Please take a look at the GUI I made for the client side pi even if I was unable to attach the client code in time.
-ALL QT5 UI were completely done without the QT5 creator.
+#ALL QT5 UI were completely done without the QT5 creator.
+cd client_pi
+python3 project_ui.py

 ####Citations